Tencent/Hippy/examples/hippy-react-demo/README.md

 The output files will be placed at `dist/android` and `dist/ios` folders.

+> Take care, when you build own js project, here's defined a [alias to local hippy-react](./scripts/hippy-webpack.android-vendor.js#L61), you should remove it first, otherwise build progress will prompt a ModuleNotFound error.

 ### Integrate built output js to native

 #### iOS